 Yes, this means writing things down!
 What’s your mood is like?
 What have you been eating (including when and how much)?
 What is your sleep hygiene and quality like (for more healthy sleep tips, check out this video)?
 How have your workouts felt?
 All of these details give you insight into what your body does or doesn’t need.

-If you’re a member of the Online Program, or you’ve got a copy of The Daily Guide, use the journal sections provided to track your sleep, mood, energy, and exercise.
+If you’ve got a copy of The Daily Guide, use the journal sections provided to track your sleep, mood, energy, and exercise.
 As you move through the program, these journal entries offer a great touch point to see what’s working and what isn’t.

 As Gretchen Rubin says, “You manage what you measure.”
 So, measure what’s happening with your body, and be open, willing, and flexible to making the adjustments it’s asking for.